-MITIGATION MONITORING AND REPORTING PROGRAM SUNSWEET RESIDENTIAL MIXED-USE DEVELOPMENT PROJECT (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation Impact AQ-4: Demolition and construction activities for the proposed project may generate construction-period exhaust and fugitive dust emissions that would temporarily affect local air quality.
-MM AQ-4.1: All exposed surfaces (e.g., parking areas, staging areas, soil piles, graded areas, and unpaved access roads) shall be watered two times per day; MM AQ-4.2: All haul trucks transporting soil, sand, or other loose material off-site shall be covered.
-MM AQ-4.3: All visible mud or dirt track-out onto adjacent public roads shall be removed using wet power vacuum street sweepers at least once per day.
-The use of dry power sweeping is prohibited; MM AQ-4.4: All vehicle speeds on unpaved roads shall be limited to 15 mph.
+(ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNS) Timeframe and Method of Oversight of Impact(s) Mitigation Measures Responsibility for Implementation Compliance Implementation Impact AQ-4: MM AQ-4.1: All exposed surfaces (e.g., parking areas, staging areas, soil To be implemented All measures will Director of the Demolition and piles, graded areas, and unpaved access roads) shall be watered two times per by the applicant be required as part City's construction day; and contractors of the development Community activities for the MM AQ-4.2: All haul trucks transporting soil, sand, or other loose material during permit.
+All Development proposed project off-site shall be covered. construction. measures will be Agency may generate printed on all construction-period MM AQ-4.3: All visible mud or dirt track-out onto adjacent public roads construction exhaust and fugitive shall be removed using wet power vacuum street sweepers at least once per documents, dust emissions that day.
+The use of dry power sweeping is prohibited; contracts, and would temporarily project plans prior affect local air MM AQ-4.4: All vehicle speeds on unpaved roads shall be limited to 15 to issuance of quality. mph. permits.
 MM AQ-4.5: All roadways, driveways, and sidewalks to be paved shall be completed as soon as possible.
 Building pads shall be laid as soon as possible after grading unless seeding or soil binders are used.
 MM AQ-4.6: Idling times shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to 5 minutes.
 Clear signage shall be provided for construction workers at all access points.
 MM AQ-4.7: All construction equipment shall be maintained and properly tuned in accordance with manufacturer's specifications.
 All equipment shall be checked by a certified mechanic and determined to be running in proper condition prior to operation.
-To be implemented by the applicant and contractors during construction.
-All measures will be required as part of the development permit.
-All measures will be printed on all construction documents, contracts, and project plans prior to issuance of permits.
-Director of the City's Community Development Agency